 In 2018 a Delft Blue replica of the Hermitage Museum Amsterdam was issued on the occasion of the exhibition ‘Dutch Masters from the Hermitage’.
 Hundreds of years after being purchased by the Tsars of Russia, 67 works by 51 different Dutch Golden Age artists from the Hermitage in St. Petersburg where transported by KLM Cargo to the Netherlands for a brief time.
 The limited miniature edition of the Hermitage Museum Amsterdam commemorated this extraordinary transport.

-Below is the average value of 12 Limited Editions and variations, according to a global survey conducted in December 2019/January 2020.
+Below is the average value of 14 Limited Editions and some Specials, according to a global survey conducted between November 2020 and January 2021.

 2a).
 Royal Palace Amsterdam (wedding gift, there are editions with a hexagon tower – 6 sides, and a octagonal tower – 8 sides): 250 euros